Meet the candidates running for District 1 Hawkins County Commissioner in the August election - NewsBreak

 Washington County officials approve use of federal funds for key projects

-Washington County commissioners voted last week to allocate more than $2.8 million of the county’s American Recovery Plan Act funds on educational and public safety programs.
+Washington County commissioners voted last week to allocate more than $2.8 million of its American Recovery Plan Act dollars on educational and public safety programs.
 The county has $25.1 million in ARPA funds earmarked from the federal government.
-Commissioners approved resolutions on Monday to designate a combined $2,336,669...
+Commissioners approved resolutions on Monday to designate a combined $2,336,669 go to projects for volunteer fire departments in the county, the Washington County Sheriff’s Office and the Washington County/Johnson City Emergency Medical Services.

 Carter Election Commission will finish early voting today, then say farewell to old friend

 ELIZABETHTON — The Carter County Election Commission will end its weeks of early voting in the county general election and state primary at noon today.
-But there will be no time to rest for the election commissioners and the staff workers of the county election office.
+But there will be no time for the election commissioners and the office’s staff workers to rest.
 As soon as the last ballot is cast and all the administrative work is completed at noon today, the staff will close up the office and head a few blocks west to Hathaway-Percy Funeral Home for the visitation and funeral of Millard Garland.

 Johnson City Press